Updated: 1st October 2021

 - confirm dispatch and enter the consignment tracking details on the VINEX sample request page to enable the automated tracking of all freight; and,

-- not attempt to contact or send samples directly to a Buyer.
+- not attempt to contact or send samples directly to a Buyer (unless agreed by VINEX).

-VINEX may randomly request samples to check Listing accuracy and compliance of wines being offered by Sellers.
+VINEX may randomly request samples to check the accuracy and compliance of wines being offered by Sellers.

 Sellers may request VINEX to appraise a wine for either a prospective or existing Listing.

-VINEX offers three levels of appraisals as detailed on the Exchange here
+VINEX offers three levels of appraisals as detailed here

 The services are provided by VINEX using contracted independent experienced and qualified wine tasters and certified analytical laboratories.